andrew/ultimate-awesome/README.md

 - [awesome-password-store](https://github.com/tijn/awesome-password-store) - A collection of awesome pass extensions and interfaces (for zx2c4's pass).
 - [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.
 - [awesome-open-source-alternatives](https://github.com/diegoleme/awesome-open-source-alternatives) - 😎 A curated list of awesome open-source alternative.
+- [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [awesome-actionscript3](https://github.com/robinrodricks/awesome-actionscript3) - A curated list of awesome libraries and components for ActionScript 3 and Adobe AIR.
 - [Awesome-Korean-Speech-Recognition](https://github.com/rtzr/Awesome-Korean-Speech-Recognition) - 한국어 음성인식 STT API 리스트. 각 성능 벤치마크.
 - [awesome-technical-communication](https://github.com/lilin90/awesome-technical-communication) - 😎 A curated list of awesome resources about technical communication.
+- [awesome-swarm](https://github.com/BretFisher/awesome-swarm) - All the awesome tools, docs, and training on Docker and Mirantis Swarm Mode (SwarmKit).
 - [awesome-autonomous-gpt](https://github.com/ScarletPan/awesome-autonomous-gpt) - A curated list of awesome projects and resources related to autonomous AI agents.
 - [awesome-end-to-end-autonomous-driving](https://github.com/opendilab/awesome-end-to-end-autonomous-driving) - A curated list of awesome End-to-End Autonomous Driving resources (continually updated).
 - [awesome-folding](https://github.com/lurk-lab/awesome-folding) - A curated list of zero-knowledge folding schemes.